Lina492375qW1188/cheat-sheet/lammps-plumed.md

 There are many ways to build lammps with plumed support.
 Refer to `lammps*/lib/plumed/README` and `lammps/src/PLUMED` for more details.

+# Bridges2
-Build LAMMPS with PLUMED on bridges2:
+My test of building LAMMPS with PLUMED on bridges2 (`lammps*` means the LAMMPS folder):
 ```
 cd lammps*/src/
-make lib-plumed args="b"
+make lib-plumed args="b" # also check make lib-plumed for more options.
 make yes-plumed
 make mpi
 ```

-Build LAMMPS with PLUMED on mac os arm64, using cmake and traditional patching way (deprecated after plumed-2.4.8)
+# Mac os arm64, using cmake and traditional patching way (deprecated after plumed-2.4.8)
+I've tried this method on bridges2 but failed.

-# First prepare a conda environment for LAMMPS and PLUMED
+1. First prepare a conda environment for LAMMPS and PLUMED
 ```
 conda create -n lammps
 conda activate lammps